codestate-cs/code-state-ide/docs/TYPES_REFERENCE.md

 # Types Reference

-This document provides a comprehensive reference of all types exported by the `codestate-core` package.
+This document provides a comprehensive reference of all types exported by the `@codestate/core` package.

 ## Table of Contents